AdobeDocs/workfront.en/help/administration-and-setup/add-users/configure-and-grant-access/grant-access-fvg.md

 # Grant access to filters, views, and groupings

-As an `Adobe Workfront administrator`, you can use an access level to define a user's access to the filter, view, and grouping controls for lists and reports, as explained in [Access levels overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md).
+As an Adobe Workfront administrator, you can use an access level to define a user's access to the filter, view, and grouping controls for lists and reports, as explained in [Access levels overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md).

 For information about the filter, view, and grouping controls, see [Reporting elements: filters, views, and groupings](../../../reports-and-dashboards/reports/reporting-elements/reporting-elements-filters-views-groupings.md).